-There are currently 163 grammar schools in England with a total of 163,000 pupils.
+There are currently 163 grammar schools in England with a total of 164,000 pupils.
 These pupils are much less likely to have special education needs or be eligible for free school meals than average.
 Grammar schools have a slightly higher than average proportion of non-white pupils.

 The definition of grammar schools used here is state-funded selective secondary schools.
 It does not include any data on partially selective schools.
-Readers may also be interested in the following standard note:

-Education: Historical statistics
+Readers may also be interested in the Grammar schools (policy) briefing paper and Education: Historical statistics